intel-retail/automated-vending/docs_src/phases/phase2.md

 ## Dive deeper

 Now that the card reader is working with a physical device, it may be time to make some changes to the underlying authentication data to allow your own cards to authenticate.
-The following sections illustrate the steps needed in order to extend the Automated Checkout reference design to work with your cards.
+The following sections illustrate the steps needed in order to extend the Automated Checkout reference implementation to work with your cards.

 ### Extending the card reader